mmourani/hscode-scraper/README.md

 ---

+## EU Access2Markets Scraper Debugging Status (June 2024)

+- The Puppeteer script (`scrape_eu_access2markets.js`) was updated to run in non-headless mode and capture a screenshot after attempting to load the results page.
+- The script currently fails with a TimeoutError while waiting for the selector `input#product`.
+This suggests the page structure may have changed, or a modal (such as a cookie or privacy prompt) is blocking the input.
+- A screenshot (`screenshot.png`) is generated after the page loads.
+This file should be checked to see the actual rendered state and debug why the selector is not found.

+**Next Steps / Action Items:**
+1. Open `screenshot.png` in the project directory to inspect the page state at the time of failure.
+2. Adjust the Puppeteer script to handle any new modals, popups, or changes in the page structure as seen in the screenshot.
+3. Re-run the script and repeat until the correct selectors are found and the data is extracted successfully.
+4. Once working, update the script and documentation accordingly.

+**Status:**
+- [x] Script updated to non-headless mode and screenshot capture
+- [x] Script executed, screenshot generated
+- [ ] Debug page state using screenshot
+- [ ] Update script to handle new page structure or modals
+- [ ] Verify successful data extraction

 ## Current Features
 - **Intelligence-based brand/product HS code matching**: Uses a structured knowledge base to map brands (e.g., Quantum Systems, Silvus) and their products to the correct HS codes for multiple countries.
 - **Smart fallback and related keyword logic**: If no direct match is found, the tool suggests the closest alternative HS codes using synonyms and related product categories (e.g., for "drone": "UAV", "unmanned", "aircraft").